-HB 2585 is a legislative referendum.
-If passed by the legislature the measure would be submitted to voters for approval in June 2018.
-If passed by the voters it would enact the “Oklahoma Death with Dignity Act.”
+HB 2585 was a legislative referendum that, if passed by the legislature, would have been submitted to voters for approval in June 2018.
+If passed by the voters it would have enacted the “Oklahoma Death with Dignity Act.”
+The legislative referendum failed to pass the legislature.

 Text of HB 2585